- Creating Modifiers

 - Navigate to your Management Console, and select Products > Modifiers.

-- To create a new Modifier Class(group name), click Add Modifier Class, then type in the desired name.
+- To create a new Modifier Class(group name), click Add Modifier Class.

-- Right under the class you just created, click Add Modifier.
+- Right under the class you just created, click Add Modifier (this is the actual choice or customization to your items).
 Then type in the name of your modifier.

 - The price field is an additional charge on top of the price of your item.
-You can also choose to put in a cost to track the cost of your modifiers.
+Put in a cost to track the value of your modifiers.

 - Then click Save.